R-Zero: Self-Evolving Reasoning LLM from Zero Data: Analysis

 \subsection{Evolution of Question Difficulty and Data Accuracy}

-To understand the co-evolutionary dynamic, we analyzed how the Challenger's generated questions and their corresponding pseudo-labels change across iterations.
-We sampled 200 questions from the Challenger's policy after each of the first three training iterations, creating three distinct test sets: $\mathcal{D}_{\text{Iter 1}}$, $\mathcal{D}_{\text{Iter 2}}$, and $\mathcal{D}_{\text{Iter 3}}$.
+\finding{Question difficulty increases progressively with decreasing pseudo-label accuracy.} To understand the co-evolutionary dynamic, we analyzed how the Challenger's generated questions and their corresponding pseudo-labels change across iterations.
+We sampled 200 questions from the Challenger's policy after each of the first three training iterations, creating three distinct test sets: $\mathcal{D}_{\text{step 15}}$, $\mathcal{D}_{\text{step 30}}$, and $\mathcal{D}_{\text{step 45}}$.
 For this analysis, we assumed the external oracle model, GPT-4o, to be a perfect annotator, providing the ground truth answers for all generated questions.

 The evaluation was conducted as follows: the performance of our internal models was measured against these GPT-4o ground truth answers.
 The score reported for GPT-4o itself, however, reflects the \textbf{true accuracy of our self-generated pseudo-labels} by comparing the pseudo label against the ground truth from the oracle (GPT-4o).
 The results on the filtered dataset are summarized in Table~\ref{tab:difficulty_evolution}.